18 Things You Should Never Do To Your Lawn

-To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4 to 1/2 in. thick.
+To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4- to 1/2-in. thick.
 Then work it into the turf with a rake.
 It’s best to do this after aerating.
 Most garden centers sell bagged compost.
-But to cover an entire yard, you’re better off buying in bulk from a garden center.
+But to cover an entire yard, you’re better off buying in bulk.
 Don’t worry about buying too much — any leftovers will benefit your garden and shrub beds.

 Don’t Remove ALL Fallen Leaves